joachimLengacher/cplace-scim2/cf.cplace.examples.spring/README.md

 ##### The `port` package
 This package contains the interfaces that allow to "plug in" concrete adapters that provide functionality for the domain model.
-In this example, we have created a [MovieRepository](src/main/java/cf/cplace/examples/spring/domain/port/MovieRepository.java) that allows to plugin in the [CplaceMovieRepository](src/main/java/cf/cplace/examples/spring/adapter/cplace/CplaceMovieRepository.java) which in turn provides the concrete implementation to store [Movie](src/main/java/cf/cplace/examples/spring/domain/model/Movie.java) instances in cplace.
+In this example, we have created a [MovieRepository](src/main/java/cf/cplace/examples/spring/domain/port/MovieRepository.java) that allows to plug in the [CplaceMovieRepository](src/main/java/cf/cplace/examples/spring/adapter/cplace/CplaceMovieRepository.java) which in turn provides the concrete implementation to store [Movie](src/main/java/cf/cplace/examples/spring/domain/model/Movie.java) instances in cplace.